hipe/tmx/lib/skylab/system/doc/issues/004-the-normalizers.md

+# the normalizers :[#004]

+## T.O.C and our general ordering rational :[#.A]

+the test files are numbered in general because [#ts-001.C].

+there are holes in the sequence because [#sl-137.H].

+we make the lettered sections here correspond to the numbers there because hey why not (note we use the holes for our own nodes):

+  • [#.A]: (here)
+  • [#.B]: upstream IO
+  • [#.C]: unlink file
+  • [#.D]: downstream IO
+  • [#.E]: (this common algorithm)
+  • [#.F]: existent directory
+  • [#.G]: path-based normalizations
+  • [#.H]: (below)
+  • [#.I]: (started inside of [#.D])

+[#.G] has a general introduction to why these are "normalizers" and what that means.

+## the upstream IO normalization  :[#.B]

+at essence this node can be summarized as "open an existing file for reading". its primary reason for existence, however, is:

-# the CLI upstream resolution narrative :[#004]
+### the commmon upstream resolution algorithm :[#.E]

-## synopsis
+#### synopsis

-given one [#ca-004] "arg" for a path (whose actual value is possibly false-ish), and zero or one actual value for an "instream", resolve one stream open for reading.
+given one [#ca-004] "arg" for a path (which may represent a known unknown), and zero or one actual value for an "instream" (typically something like a STDIN), resolve one stream open for reading.

-## interface theory
+#### synopsis in pseudocode

+if an actual value is know for a `path` property, this is a thing.

+if an "instream" was passed and is non-interactive, this is also a thing.

+the above two are mutex: they can't both be things.

+however, if only the first thing was a thing, process it as a path argument as normal.

+otherwise, if the second thing was a thing, this is the value of the result argument and we are done.

+in the absence of both of these things, this case is outside of this scope.

+#### interface theory (EDIT: this is like rings of an ooolllddd tree..)

 there is what the user passes to your action and then there is what your action passes to this actor, which is [#fi-002] different: